 Sylvia Rivera — Part 2

-• The law that historian David Carter cites as the one used by the New York City police against people like Rivera is an “anti-mask” law that dates back to the mid-19th century.
+In the episode, Rivera mentions being arrested for “upper-head female impersonation.”
+The law that historian David Carter cites as the one used by the New York City police against people like Rivera is an “anti-mask” law that dates back to the mid-19th century.
 For an overview of the history of laws regarding cross-dressing, click here.

 Sylvia Rivera’s memory lives on with the Sylvia Rivera Law Project, an organization that “works to guarantee that all people are free to self-determine their gender identity and expression.”

-I’m Eric Marcus and welcome to the third season of Making Gay History!
+Eric Marcus Narration: I’m Eric Marcus and welcome to the third season of Making Gay History!

 Just as I did for our first two seasons, I’m taking a deep dive into my decades-old audio archive to bring you the voices of LGBTQ history.

 For the start of this new season, we’re bringing you the second part of a conversation I had with Sylvia Rivera back in 1989.
-Sylvia talked about her memories of the Stonewall uprising and how she left home in 1962 when she was only eleven years old.
+Sylvia talked about her memories of the Stonewall uprising and how she left home in 1962 when she was only 11 years old.
 If you haven’t already heard that episode, I urge you to have a listen.

 So here’s the second part of that conversation in Sylvia’s tenement apartment kitchen in North Tarrytown, New York.
 It’s Saturday evening, December 9th, 1989.
 Sylvia’s friend Rennie has just left for work.
 On Rennie’s way out, she asked Sylvia to save her a drink for when she gets back.
 Sylvia promises that of course she would, but as soon as Rennie is out the door Sylvia pours herself another generous glass of vodka from a bottle that is already well on the way to being emptied.
 Sylvia’s boyfriend Frank is in the next room watching TV.

-Sylvia [to Frank]: Frank!
+Sylvia Rivera: Frank!
 What are you doing?
 I just realized, you have to go and buy me some tomato sauce.
 I forgot to buy the tomato sauce for the chili.
 So could you go out and get that?
 And, huh?
 Uh, pick up a couple cans.
 Yeah, nice cans.
 Not the little ones.
 No, not Aunt Millie’s.
 I need tomato sauce.
 We’re not making pasta.